Nucky Thompson’s Glen Plaid Easter Suit

 Nucky, Margaret, and the kids show up at brother Eli’s doorstep on Sunday, April 1, 1923, bearing Easter gifts and bitterly suppressed anger.

-In the early 1920s, men’s clothing was often cut to emphasize the length of the legs, continuing the athletic trend from the previous decade before excessively roomy clothing – reaching a climax with “Oxford bags” around 1925 – became fashionable.
+In the early 1920s, men’s clothing was often cut to emphasize the length of the legs, continuing the athletic trend from the previous decade before excessively roomy clothing became fashionable, reaching a climax with “Oxford bags” around 1925.
 Thus, Nucky’s jacket is long with many features like pockets and buttons relegated as much as possible to center chest to keep the bottom clean and lean-looking.

-Nucky’s matching vest is single-breasted with a high-fastening 6-button front.
-The buttons are the same black horn as on the jacket.
+Nucky’s matching waistcoat (vest) is single-breasted with a high-fastening 6-button front.
+The buttons are the same brown horn as on the jacket.
 There are small notch lapels at the top and a notched bottom at the waist line.
 An adjustable strap stretches across the tan silk rear, which matches the tan silk lining the inside of the jacket.

+There are a total of four welted pockets on the waistcoat: two on each side.
 Nucky keeps his gold pocket watch in his right vest pocket with the chain looping through the third button of his vest and attached to the fob in his left pocket.
-There are a total of four welted pockets on the vest – two on each side.

 The flat front suit trousers naturally match the rest of the suit.
 Although Nucky never removes his vest in these scenes, we can surmise that they rise high on his waist like his other trousers and are kept in places by suspenders or braces.
 Glimpses of Nucky in motion imply that his suspenders are a shade of blue, which would be fitting given the cool tones in the suit, shirt, and tie.